 This growing product demand trend is expected to continue as more of the world’s people advance to the middle class and gain access to products essential for modern living.
 Addressing CO2 emissions coming from the energy use in industry will be key.
 Switching to lower-carbon fuels such as natural gas and hydrogen will be crucial, as will growing use of electrification and CCS.

-- Plastics are used in medical supplies, cleaning products, electric vehicles, and many household goods.
+- Plastics are used for food preservation, in medical supplies, cleaning products, electric vehicles, and many household goods.

 - Cement is needed to build dams (hydropower), energy-efficient buildings and more.